rosettatype/legible-typography/_chapters/4-what-is-measured-and-how.md

     design situations and can be considered robust research, if carried out appropriately.

-Question: Consider whether you have used a formative evaluation as part of your design process.
+> Question: Consider whether you have used a formative evaluation as part of your design process.
 For example, have you asked colleagues or friends for feedback about aspects of your design?
+{: .question }

 # Challenges